mmiv-center/Research-Information-System/components/Workflow-Image-AI/README.md

 ```
 ../rpp config --data ./data --temp_directory `pwd`
 ```
+Notice: In order to speed up testing you should not have too many DICOM files in the data directory.

-Use the status command to see the settings of your project
+Use the status command to see the current settings of your project
 ```
 ../rpp status
 ```